Generating Python bindings for OCaml with pyml_bindgen

 val name : t -> string

-• I haven’t defined type t anywhere yet.
-Depending on the command line arguments you pass to pyml_bindgen, it will take care of this for you.
+type tanywhere yet.
+Depending on the command line arguments you pass topyml_bindgen, it will take care of this for you. - For the

-• For the __init__ function, I have used all named arguments plus the unit argument.
-The unit argument tells pyml_bindgen that you are binding a normal Python method or function call (as opposed to a Python attribute or property).
+__init__function, I have used all named arguments plus theunitargument.
+Theunitargument tellspyml_bindgenthat you are binding a normal Python method or function call (as opposed to a Python attribute or property). - The

-• name and age both take t as the first and only argument.
-If a value specification takes t and nothing else, it binds to the Python attribute of that name.
+__str__function takestas the first argument.
+Value specifications that start witht, will bind to object method calls on the Python side. nameandageboth taketas the first and only argument.
+If a value specification takestand nothing else, it binds to the Python attribute of that name.

 Save the above in a file called hobbit.txt.